MIDS-scaling-up/v2/week1/hw/Readme.md

 NOTE: if you are on Windows and are not seeing the 64-bit option for VMs, please look [here](https://forums.virtualbox.org/viewtopic.php?f=1&t=62339).
 Unfortunately, Docker on Windows does not currently support USB.
 Therefore, you can't use it, which leads you to having to install VirtualBox and disabling HyperV, per the instructions, if it was previously enabled.

 With the VM now created, highlight it in the menu and select "Settings" in the upper right.
 In Network > Adapter 1, change "Attached to" to "Bridged Adapter".
 In Ports > USB, ensure "Enable USB Controller" is under "USB 3.0 (xHCI) Controller".
+In System > Processor, enable 2 CPU cores.

 Now select "Start" in the upper right.
 When prompted to select a start-up disk, browse and select the Ubuntu image you downloaded.
 Follow the rest of the instructions to complete setting up the Ubuntu VM.
 Afterwards, enter the Virtualbox Preferences menu and go to the "Extensions" section.
 Find and enable the Extension Pack.

 **Note: if you are using a VM, you need to ensure the VM can see the Jetson by placing the Jetson into force recovery mode.
 First ensure the Jetson is completely off and connected to the host computer via USB cable.
 Press the power button once to power on the Jetson and then hold the FORCE RECOVERY button.
 While holding this button, press the RESET button once.
 Hold the FORCE RECOVERY button for 2 more seconds, then release.
-Tip: the FORCE RECOVERY button is the button next to the power button, and the RESET button is the button on the opposite end of the row.
+Tip: the FORCE RECOVERY button is the button next to the power button, and the RESET button is the button on the opposite end of the row. ***

-Now open the VM settings, go to Ports > USB, click "Add new USB filters...etc", and add "NVIDIA Corp.
+***Now open the VM settings, go to Ports > USB, click "Add new USB filters...etc", and add "NVIDIA Corp.
 APX".
 When in the VM, use "lsusb" in the terminal to check if the Jetson is visible.
 Click the USB shaped button in the bottom right and select "NVIDIA Corp.
 APX".**

 #### Installation on Ubuntu
 Open a terminal window and create a new directory to store installation packages.
 Now download the latest version of Jetpack from the Nvidia webiste (you need to make a Nvidia Developer's account first).
 The download is a Linux executable file (.run file type).
 Move the file into the directory you just made, then cd into that directory.
 Add exec permission for this Jetpack file (replace the <> with the name of the file):